Améleté Abalo

-Pascal Amélété Abalo Dosseh (7 March 1962 – 9 January 2010) was the assistant coach of the Togo national football team and manager of ASKO Kara.
+Pascal Amélété Abalo Dosseh (7 March 1962 – 9 January 2010) was the assistant coach of the Togo national football team, manager of ASKO Kara, and a retired professional footballer.

 Career

 Playing career

 Abalo began his career with Le Dynamic togolais.
 From 1982 to 1990, he played in the Togolese Championnat National as a striker for ASKO Kara.

 Coaching career

 From 2004 until his death, he coached ASKO Kara.
 In addition, he worked as an assistant coach for the Togo national football team since 2006.

 Death

-He was killed in the Togo national football team bus attack by the terrorist group Front for the Liberation of the Enclave of Cabinda when travelling to the 2010 Africa Cup of Nations.
+He was killed when the terrorist group Front for the Liberation of the Enclave of Cabinda attacked the Togo national football team bus in Angola when the team was travelling to play the 2010 Africa Cup of Nations.